NobleMahmud/career-hub-client-repo/README.md

 ### 5.Job Pages
 - Job Details Pages: Clicking on a job view details button redirects users to a job-specific page that includes information about the job.
 The route is private/protected, and unauthorized users are redirected to the login page.

-### 6.Dark Mode
-- The Dark Mode Option lets the user toggle between light and dark mode.